Landing Page vs Homepage: Pro Tips for Success

 Think of the content of a landing page as an advertisement – you are selling the conversion.
 You need the layout and the font to capture your audience so the text needs to be easy to read.
 A font above 12 is advisable.

-Use white space in the right places.
+Use white space to make the page clean

 keep your text concise and don’t crowd the landing page with too much information or complex imagery.
 It can be distracting and make it harder for your prospects to focus on your CTA’s.